 When to Seek Medical Attention

-Consult a doctor if the rash or skin reaction to a bite or sting is large or spreading, or significant local symptoms are not relieved by home remedies.
+Consult a doctor if the rash or skin reaction to a bite or sting is large or spreading or significant local symptoms are not relieved by home remedies.
 Seek urgent medical attention if you develop a generalized body rash or other symptoms of a systemic, anaphylactic reaction such as headache, shortness of breath, nausea or vomiting, or lightheadedness.
+Most stings and bites resolve on their own, but it's important to keep an eye on your symptoms.